logo for best-norman-rockwell-art.com

 Another Masterwork by Norman Rockwell

-Rockwell's favorite subjects were children, older people and pets.
+Rockwell's favorite subjects to paint were children, older people and pets.

-In Gramps at the Plate, Rockwell painted his favorite subjects.
+In Gramps at the Plate, Rockwell painted two of his favorite subjects.

 Gramps looks very competent and competitive with the baseball bat in his hand.
 He is sizing up the pitcher.
 Gramps is ready to knock it out of the park.
 Gramps is serious about his baseball.